Editor's choice: Fora Financial business loans

 A merchant cash advance is a type of business financing for companies that have a large amount of credit card sales.
-Your business gets access to and repays it repay plus a fixed fee with a percentage of your sales.
-Merchant cash advances can be set up as daily or weekly sales.
+Your business gets quick access to revenue from sales and then repays it plus a fixed charged based on a percentage of your sales.
+Merchant cash advances can be set up as daily or weekly financing.

 Merchant cash advances are designed to provide a temporary cashflow solution to business owners who might not be able to qualify for other types of financing.
 It’s typically fast, but it can one of the more expensive business financing options out there.